tytydraco/yessleep/out/Six_months_ago_I_was_taken_hostage_during_a_bus_hijacking_I_know_you_havent_heard_of_it_No_one_has_and_Im_dead_set_on_figuring_out_why_Part_5.md

 Six months earlier, my boss had fired me from that long-held position for pushing to get my op-ed on the bus hijacking published.
 Not only that, but I sure as shit didn’t have some random box spring mattress awkwardly positioned in the middle of my office.
 My career was all-consuming, yes, but even I drew the line at sleeping over at the tribune.

-Upright in the bed, I found myself oriented toward the exterior wall, where a small window offered an elevated view of Philadelphia’s city center, though it didn’t look quite right.
+Upright in the bed, I found myself oriented toward the exterior wall, where a small window offered an elevated view of Tucson’s city center, though it didn’t look quite right.
 It took me a moment to ascertain *exactly* what was amiss, other than the devastatingly obvious, but as my eyes drifted beneath the window, down onto the navy-colored carpet below, the alarming peculiarity became more evident.

 The sun was shining high in the sky.
 I could see it.
 And yet, there was no shadow on the floor from the vinyl windowpane.